Travel Insurance Guide

 Although travel insurance is a necessity for every holidaymaker, if you have a pre-existing medical condition you will be more aware of the importance of securing a policy that meets your needs.
 In these cases, medical travel insurance is a fantastic option.
 There is no reason why people with certain conditions should not be able to see the world or treat themselves to a holiday, and medical travel insurance enables you to enjoy your getaway without worrying about what you would do if something goes wrong.

-With this type of policy from Staysure, customers benefit from having 220 pre-existing conditions covered at no extra cost, with the most serious ones being covered through medical screening.
-Here at Staysure, we appreciate that every customer is an individual and tailor make insurance packages to cater to your own requirements.
-Conditions including, but not limited to, high blood pressure, asthma, diabetes, arthritis, cancer and heart problems can all be covered via our easy screening process providing customers peace of mind and allowing them the freedom to enjoy their holiday.
+Here at Staysure, we appreciate that every customer is an individual, so we tailor make insurance packages to cater to your own requirements.
+Conditions including, but not limited to, high blood pressure, asthma, diabetes, arthritis, cancer and heart problems can all be covered via our easy screening process, providing customers with peace of mind and allowing them the freedom to enjoy their holiday.

 How much to insure your baggage for is an often asked question, with the answer largely depending on where you are travelling to and how expensive your items are.
 For example, for those travelling in the UK you may find that your belongings are covered on your home insurance (with some home insurance policies extending this cover to include Europe).
 However, for more far-flung destinations the baggage cover needed may significantly increase, especially for long stay trips.
 You'll be pleased to know that Staysure's baggage cover can be extended to £2,000 with the option of insuring a single item up to the value of £1,000.